Cap-go/website/content/blog/how-version-work-in-capgo.md

 ## JavaScript bundle version

-The JavaScript bundle version is the one you send when doing `npx @capgo/cli@latest upload --channel production`
+The JavaScript bundle version is the one you send when doing `npx @capgo/cli@latest bundle upload --channel production`

 If you didn't use the option `--bundle 1.2.3`, Capgo will get the bundle version from your `package.json` file (in the version key).